 Besides, once you’re using PolicyPak to manage SugarSync, you’ll also get to manage all your other enterprise desktop applications the same way: Flash, Lync, Java, Firefox, and any custom applications you have.
 They’re 100% included – absolutely free.

 It’s all included when you’re a PolicyPak Professional customer.

 Lockdown SugarSync Video Transcript

-Hi, this is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+Hi, this is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
 In this video, we’re going to learn how to configure SugarSync using PolicyPak.